 Another perk of cloud cost monitoring is that teams can understand their real costs when planning budgets for cloud services.
 People often overprovision applications because they want to sleep well at night knowing their workloads are running smoothly.
 When they fail to request the provisioned capacity, the final cost of cloud resources is higher.

-Compare the requested vs. provisioned CPUs to discover this gap and calculate how much you’re actually spending per a single requested CPU to make your planning more realistic.
+Compare the requested vs. provisioned CPUs to discover this gap and calculate how much you’re actually spending per single requested CPU to make your planning more realistic.

 Here’s an example that shows the impact of cloud waste on any cloud budget: